Conscious Eating is her secret.

 -Keep track of what you eat with a food journal.
 There have been a number of studies recently that suggest that chief among diet tips is to write down what you eat.
 It is recommended that you begin to chronicle your eating habits before you make any changes, so that you can get a handle on what may have contributed to poor health or weight gain.
 Since you are the only one who will see your food diary, you can be honest with yourself and thus, have a useful tool for success.

-This does not qualify as conscious eating!
+Needless to say, this does not qualify as conscious eating!

 Unlike our canine companions, we humans have been given a discriminating taste and an appreciation for the food we eat.
 We also have built-in mechanisms, of hunger and satiety, to help us eat what we need in the proper amounts.